Alfred Mutua: Early life and education

 Mutua was born in Masii, Machakos County.
-He has lived, studied and worked in Kenya, the United States, Australia and the United Arab Emirates, and has been a Journalist, businessman, lecturer, civil servant and politician.
+He has lived, studied and worked in Kenya, the United States, Australia, and the United Arab Emirates, and has been a journalist, businessman, lecturer, civil servant, and politician.

 He was educated at Dagoretti High School (O level) and at Jamhuri High School (A level).
-He obtained his BA in journalism from Whitworth College in the United States and his MSc in communication from Eastern Washington University.
+He obtained his Bachelor of Arts in journalism from Whitworth College and his Master of Science in communication from Eastern Washington University.
 He received his doctorate in communication and media from the University of Western Sydney in Australia.

 Professional career

 Journalism

 Mutua began his career as a journalist while still in high school, publishing his first story in the daily newspapers at the age of 15.
-After high school, he wrote features for The Sunday Nation, Standard Newspaper and the defunct Kenya Times Newspaper.
-In 1989, at the age of 19, he registered his first company Golden Dreams Company and started publishing a newsletter/magazine "Golden Times".
+After high school, he wrote features for The Sunday Nation, The Standard newspaper, and the defunct Kenya Times Newspaper.
+In 1989, at the age of 19, he registered his first company Golden Dreams Company and started publishing a newsletter/magazine called Golden Times.

 While in the United States for further education, he published stories for several American newspapers and started video production work, producing "An African in America" documentary in 1996.
 He worked for several TV stations including PBS in Seattle, Washington.
 He later worked for Nation Media Group as a reporter and features writer from 1997.

-Later in Australia, Mutua published by The Sydney Morning Herald and worked as a foreign correspondent for SBS TV's international magazine show Dateline.
-He travelled extensively covering major happenings in the world.
+Later in Australia, Mutua's works were published by The Sydney Morning Herald and worked as a foreign correspondent for SBS TV's international magazine show Dateline.

-He also lectured at the University of Western Sydney, Macquarie University and several TAFE colleges in Sydney.
-In 2002, he was poached from Sydney and moved to The United Arab Emirates as an assistant professor of Communication and Media at the Prestigious Zayed University.
-While in the UAE – Dubai and Abu Dhabi, he also undertook research in the Middle East and traveled to Oman and Beirut, Lebanon to present papers and research on the use of media and communication for peace and development.
+He also lectured at the University of Western Sydney, Macquarie University, and several TAFE colleges in Sydney.
+In 2002, he was poached from Sydney and moved to The United Arab Emirates as an assistant professor of Communication and Media at Zayed University.
+While in the UAE – Dubai and Abu Dhabi, he undertook research in the Middle East and travelled to Oman and Beirut, Lebanon to present papers and research on the use of media and communication for peace and development.

-From 1999, he wrote a popular weekly travel feature "Msafiri" for the Friday edition of the Daily Nation Newspaper and became a contributor of opinion pieces for the Sunday Nation.
+Starting in 1999, he wrote a popular weekly travel feature called "Msafiri" for the Friday edition of the Daily Nation Newspaper and became a contributor of opinion pieces for the Sunday Nation.
 In 2003, Mutua undertook consultancy work at the then Nation TV, training and assisting journalists transition to modern broadcasting standards as the station changed its name and look to NTV.